ParadigmaticSystems/paradigm/README.md

 ```

 ## Universe Paradigm
-The `Paradigm.Canonical.Universe` paradigm is a system-level model treating `Paradigm.Graph` and `Paradigm.Transform` objects as primitive types.
+The `Paradigm.Builtin.Universe` paradigm is a system-level model treating `Paradigm.Graph` and `Paradigm.Transform` objects as primitive types.
 The `Paradigm.Universe` module provides helper functions for working with Universe graphs, including content-addressed (inner) graphs.

 * `Paradigm.Universe.bootstrap/0` sets up the canonical metamodel self-realization relationship.
 * `Paradigm.Universe.apply_propagate/1` applies the `Paradigm.Transform.Propagate` transform.
 This looks for places to apply conformance checks or internal transforms.